-- > Use the Blocked Resources report to check for critical issues. - > Use Fetch as Google on every single page type (i.e. homepage, a category page, a product page) across desktop and mobile. - > Set the targeted country using the International Targeting report (if applicable). - > Test each sitemap for errors and submit it. - > Upload a separate sitemap (or just a list of URLs in a text file) with the old site's indexable pages to help search engines discover the redirects that are in place. - > Configure the URL parameters to deal with duplicate content issues. - > Upload the disavow file, if applicable. - > Lastly, use the change of address tool if moving host or domain.
+- Request indexing via the URL Inspection tool for new or important pages to make sure they're indexed as quickly as possible. - Check the blocked resources on key pages using the URL Inspection tool.
+Test the page and view screenshots and page resources. - Use the URL Inspection tool on every single page type (I.e. homepage, a category page, a product page). - Set the targeted country using the International Targeting report\, if applicable. - Test each sitemap for errors and submit it. - Upload a separate sitemap (or just a list of URLs in a text file) with the old site's indexable pages to help search engines discover the redirects that are in place. - Use the URL Parameters tool\ to deal with duplicate content issues. - Upload the disavow file\, if applicable. - Lastly, use the Change of Address tool via settings in Search Console if moving host or domain.